 Perfect for beginners this is a very easy introduction to digital keyboard pianos.
 It has 12 unique voices and hammer action keys.
 Unfortunately, the weight of the keys is a little lighter than expected but they do offer certain resistance.
 The acoustic piano tone is good but not the best.
 Although this one might be lacking some quality it is great value for money.
-If you are hoping for a decent piano which sounds good, has weighted keys but isn’t going to cost an arm and a leg, then the Alesis Recital Pro could be the one for you.
+If you are hoping for a decent piano that sounds good, and has weighted keys but isn’t going to cost an arm and a leg, then the Alesis Recital Pro could be the one for you.

 Ideal cheap piano keyboard:

 The Yamaha PSS-F30 Portable Keyboard is perfect for those wanting a cheap starter keyboard for home recording.
-It’s very easy to work and a great keyboard which won’t break the bank.
+It’s very easy to work and has a great keyboard that won’t break the bank.
 It could also be an excellent gift for a friend/family member interested in learning the keyboard.
 The compact size means it is great to use in portable studios or as a touring musician.
-With 37 high-quality mini keys which are easy to play, 120 voices and a range of functions that beginners, as well as professionals, can benefit from.
+With 37 high-quality mini keys which are easy to play, 120 voices, and a range of functions that beginners, as well as professionals, can benefit from.

 The Smart Chord feature on the PSS-F30 essentially complements any melody you play with appropriate chords, fundamentally playing along with you and filling out your sound.
 Even though it is suitable for younger players or beginners, there are still some very useful sounds and functions such as Sustain, Metronome and more to create your music with.